dotnet/upgrade-assistant/README.md

 ## Upgrade documentation

-As you upgrade projects from .NET Framework to .NET 5, it will be very useful to be familiar with relevant [upgrade documentation](https://docs.microsoft.com/dotnet/core/porting/).
+As you upgrade projects from .NET Framework to .NET 5, it will be very useful to be familiar with relevant [porting documentation](https://docs.microsoft.com/dotnet/core/porting/).

-Web scenarios can be especially challenging, so it you are upgrading and ASP.NET app, be sure to read [ASP.NET Core upgrade documentation](https://docs.microsoft.com/aspnet/core/upgrade/proper-to-2x).
+Web scenarios can be especially challenging, so it you are upgrading and ASP.NET app, be sure to read [ASP.NET Core migration documentation](https://docs.microsoft.com/aspnet/core/migration/proper-to-2x).
 If you are unfamiliar with ASP.NET Core, you should also read [ASP.NET Core fundamentals documentation](https://docs.microsoft.com/aspnet/core/fundamentals) to learn about important ASP.NET Core concepts (hosting, middleware, routing, etc.).

 Download this free e-book on [Porting existing ASP.NET apps to .NET Core](https://aka.ms/aspnet-porting-ebook)